sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/rule-templates.md

 | labels     |      |
 -------------|------
-description  | Custom attributes to include with observation data in events that you can use for response and web UI view filtering.<br><br>If you include labels in your event data, you can filter [API responses][11], [sensuctl responses][12], and [web UI views][9] based on them.
+description  | Custom attributes to include with observation event data that you can use for response and web UI view filtering.<br><br>If you include labels in your event data, you can filter [API responses][11], [sensuctl responses][12], and [web UI views][9] based on them.
 In other words, labels allow you to create meaningful groupings for your data.<br><br>Limit labels to metadata you need to use for response filtering.
 For complex, non-identifying metadata that you will *not* need to use in response filtering, use annotations rather than labels. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores and must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`